 ATLANTA -- Organic produce, long thought a lackluster category, is starting to shine in supermarket produce departments.
 Retailers say they don't expect organics to become a dominant player in the department, but do see considerable growth potential in the years ahead, provided concerns about spotty or limited supply can be overcome.
 "I don't think that organics will ever dominate the fresh produce industry," said Horace Hamilton, produce merchandiser for the Atlanta division of Kroger ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Registering for content on Supermarket News will give youINSTANTaccess to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’sFREE, easy and quick.
-What are you waiting for!In addition you will also receive a complimentary copy of SN's salary survey sent to you by email.
+What are you waiting for!In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been grantedfreeaccess to SNwe ask that youregister now.We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.